kewalaka/az-pwsh-terraform/README.md

 ## Purpose

-The `az-pwsh-terraform` Docker image contains Terraform, PowerShell (with base modules for interacting with Azure), TFLint, Checkov, Trivy, and other useful tools for managing and securing cloud infrastructure on Azure.
+The `az-pwsh-terraform` Docker image contains Terraform, PowerShell, TFLint, Checkov, Trivy, and other useful tools for managing and securing cloud infrastructure on Azure.

 ## Tools Included

 This Docker image includes the following tools:

-- **PowerShell**: A cross-platform scripting language and shell for managing Azure resources.
+- **PowerShell**
 - **Azure PowerShell Modules**:
-  - `Az.Accounts`: For managing Azure account and subscription authentication.
-  - `Az.ManagedServiceIdentity`: For managing Azure Managed Service Identities.
-  - `Az.Resources`: For managing Azure resources.
-- **Terraform**: Infrastructure as Code (IaC) tool for provisioning Azure resources.
+  - `Az.Accounts`
+  - `Az.ManagedServiceIdentity`
+  - `Az.Resources`
+- **Terraform**
 - **Terraform-docs**: Generates Terraform module documentation automatically.
 - **TFLint**: A Terraform linter that helps detect possible issues in your Terraform code.
 - **Checkov**: A static code analysis tool for checking Terraform security best practices.
 - **Trivy**: A security scanner for container images, which helps detect vulnerabilities.
+- **Newres**: A tool to automate writing the main.tf and variables.tf files using the provider schema.

 ## Building the Docker Image